nevans/d_heap/README.md

 operations to be performed more quickly with the tradeoff of slower delete minimum.
 Additionally, _d_-ary heaps can have better memory cache behavior than binary heaps, allowing them to run more quickly in practice despite slower worst-case time complexity.

-_TODO:_ In addition to a basic _d_-ary heap class (`DHeap`), this library ~~includes~~ _will include_ extensions to `Array`, allowing an Array to be directly handled as a priority queue.
-These extension methods are meant to be used similarly to how `#bsearch` and `#bsearch_index` might be used.

-_TODO:_ Also included is `DHeap::Set`, which augments the basic heap with an internal `Hash`, which maps a set of values to scores. loosely inspired by go's timers.  e.g: It lazily sifts its heap after deletion and adjustments, to achieve faster average runtime for *add* and *cancel* operations.

-_TODO:_ Also included is `DHeap::Timers`, which contains some features that are loosely inspired by go's timers.  e.g: It lazily sifts its heap after deletion and adjustments, to achieve faster average runtime for *add* and *cancel* operations.
+In the worst case, a _d_-ary heap requires only `O(log n / log d)` to push, with the tradeoff that pop is `O(d log n / log d)`.

+Although, you should probably just stick with the default _d_ value  of `4`, it may be worthwhile to benchmark your specific scenario.

 ## Motivation

+Sometimes you just need a priority queue, right?
+With a regular queue, you expect "FIFO" behavior: first in, first out.
+With a priority queue, you push with a score (or your elements are comparable), and you want to be able to efficiently pop off the minimum (or maximum) element.

-Ruby's Array class comes with some helpful methods for maintaining a sorted array, by combining `#bsearch_index` with `#insert`.
-With certain insert/remove workloads that can perform very well, but in the worst-case an insert or delete can result in O(n), since it may need to memcopy a significant portion of the array.
-Knowing that priority queues are usually implemented with a heap, and that the heap is a relatively simple data structure, I set out to replace my `#bsearch_index` and `#insert` code with a one.
-I was surprised to find that, at least under certain benchmarks, my ruby Heap implementation was tied with or slower than inserting into a fully sorted array.
-On the one hand, this is a testament to ruby's fine-tuned Array implementation.
-On the other hand, it seemed like a heap implementated in C should easily match the speed of ruby's bsearch + insert.
+One obvious approach is to simply maintain an array in sorted order.
+And ruby's Array class makes it simple to maintain a sorted array by combining `#bsearch_index` with `#insert`.
+With certain insert/remove workloads that can perform very well, but in the worst-case an insert or delete can result in O(n), since `#insert` may need to `memcpy` or `memmove` a significant portion of the array.

-Additionally, I was inspired by reading go's "timer.go" implementation to experiment with a 4-ary heap, instead of the traditional binary heap.
-In the case of timers, new timers are usually scheduled to run after most of the existing timers and timers are usually canceled before they have a chance to run.
-While a binary heap holds 50% of its elements in its last layer, 75% of a 4-ary heap will have no children.
-That diminishes the extra comparison overhead during sift-down.
+But the standard way to efficiently and simply solve this problem is using a binary heap.
+Although it increases the time for `pop`, it converts the amortized time per push + pop from `O(n)` to `O(d log n / log d)`.

+I was surprised to find that, at least under certain benchmarks, my pure ruby heap implementation was usually slower than inserting into a fully sorted array.
+While this is a testament to ruby's fine-tuned Array implementationw, a heap implementated in C should easily peform faster than `Array#insert`.

+The biggest issue is that it just takes far too much time to call `<=>` from ruby code: A sorted array only requires `log n / log 2` comparisons to insert and no comparisons to pop.
+However a _d_-ary heap requires `log n / log d` to insert plus an additional `d log n / log d` to pop.
+If your queue contains only a few hundred items at once, the overhead of those extra calls to `<=>` is far more than occasionally calling `memcpy`.

+It's likely that MJIT will eventually make the C-extension completely unnecessary.
+This is definitely hotspot code, and the basic ruby implementation would work fine, if not for that `<=>` overhead.
+Until then... this gem gets the job done.

 ## Installation